Robert Diez

-Robert Diez (20 April 1844 in Pößneck - 7 October 1922 in Loschwitz) was a German sculptor.
+Robert Diez (20 April 1844 - 7 October 1922) was a German sculptor.

 Life

-He was the son of Pößneck's Mayor.
+He was born in Pößneck as the son of that town's mayor.
 His artistic inclinations began to emerge at his grandparents home in Sonneberg, the center of the German toy-making industry.
 During his years at the Gymnasium in Meiningen, he lived with his uncle Samuel Friedrich Diez, the Court Painter, who strongly encouraged Robert to pursue a career in art.
 He began his artistic training in 1863 at the Dresden Academy of Fine Arts.
 From 1867 to 1870, he was a pupil of Johannes Schilling.
 After his father died and he lost his means of support, he went to work in Schilling's studio.
 By 1872, he was able to open a studio of his own and take the traditional study trip to Rome.

-He was made an honorary member of the Academy in 1881.
+Diez was made an honorary member of the Academy in 1881.
 He succeeded Ernst Julius Hähnel at the Master Studio for Plastic Arts and became a member of the Academic Council in 1891.
 He was named a full Professor shortly thereafter.
 Ernst Barlach and Selmar Werner were among his best-known students.
 He became a member of the Royal Academy of Arts in 1895.
 In 1912, he received an appointment as a Geheimrat.
+Diez died in 1922 in Loschwitz.